ToWelie89/TotalRisk/README.md

 npm run build
 ```

-The built executable can then be found in the dist-folder.
+This may take a little while.
+When done the newly built setup exe-file can be found in the dist-folder.

 ## Publishing new release